• Go to app

 But there'll be times when you’ll crave a different scene on your Japan trip.
 Somewhere you can have the time to really experience and explore Japan.

-With its irresistible allure, Kyoto attractions encounter thousands of domestic and international travellers, all in pursuit of the charms of traditional Japanese culture.
+With its irresistible allure, Kyoto attractions encounter thousands of domestic and international travelers, all in pursuit of the charms of traditional Japanese culture.

 But, how do you get there in the first place?